SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

-* Medical Accuracy

-Once per turn, you can deal an extra 1d6 damage to one creature you hit with a weapon attack if you have advantage on the attack roll.
-You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.
-The damage increases to 2d6 at 7th level, 3d6 at 11th, 4d6 at 15th, and 5d6 at 19th level.

-* Emergency Surgery

-You can take an action to heal an ally within 5 feet for an amount equal to your medical accuracy dice + your Intelligence modifier.
-You may do this a number of times equal to your proficiency bonus.
-All uses recharge after a long rest.

 ## Level 5

-* Extra Attack

-You gain an extra attack and can now attack up to 2 times in your turn.

 * Emergency Cure

 You can take a bonus action to use Lesser Restoration or Remove Curse on an ally within 5 feet.
 You may do this a number of times equal to your proficiency bonus.
 All uses recharge after a long rest.

+* Extra Attack

+You gain an extra attack and can now attack up to 2 times in your turn.

 ## Level 9

-* Stable Surgery

-When casting a healing spell your minimum healing dice roll is 2.

 * Organ Donation

 Regain one use of your Emergency Surgery and your Emergency Cure when you reduce a hostile creature to 0 hit points.
 You may do this once per short rest.

+* Stable Surgery

+When casting a healing spell your minimum healing dice roll is 2.

 ## Level 15

+* Master Emergency Cure

+You can take a free action to use Lesser Restoration or Remove Curse on an ally within 5 feet.
+You may do this a number of times equal to your proficiency bonus.
+All uses recharge after a long rest.

 * Master Emergency Surgery

 You can take a bonus action to heal an ally within 5 feet for an amount equal to your medical accuracy dice + your Intelligence modifier.
-You may do this a number of times equal to your proficiency bonus.
-All uses recharge after a long rest.

-* Master Emergency Cure

-You can take a free action to use Lesser Restoration or Remove Curse on an ally within 5 feet.
 You may do this a number of times equal to your proficiency bonus.
 All uses recharge after a long rest.